rtmigo/mavence/README.md

 ## Keep in mind

 - Sonatype servers may not respond.
 If you see a lot of timeout errors, it is ok.
 Postpone work until tomorrow or learn Rust

 - If the Sonatype server responds, it does not mean that it is working

-- If sending a package to Staging fails, consider that the problem is on your end.
+- If sending a package to Staging fails for any reason, consider that the problem is on your end.
 Meditate more often and edit meta-data

 ## License